Şehzade Osman Fuad: General Commander of the Africa Corps

 In April 1918, he was appointed General Commander of the African Corps, when it was decided to send him to Tripolitania with a German submarine to organise local resistance against the Italians.
 The reasoning, however, was not his military prowess but rather an attempt by the government to engage local loyalties to the dynasty through this appointment.
-Enver Pasha took care to appoint Lieutenant Colonel Nafız Bey, one of his confdents, as Osman Fuad's Chief of Staff, given the young prince's inexperience in command.
-The arrival of the prince had a bolstered effect on the loyalties of local tribal leaders in resistanting the Italian occupation in Libya.
+Enver Pasha took care to appoint Lieutenant Colonel Nafız Bey, one of his confidantes, as Osman Fuad's Chief of Staff, given the young prince's inexperience in command.
+The arrival of the prince had a bolstered effect on the loyalties of local tribal leaders in resisting the Italian occupation in Libya.

 He also undertook more military-style duties with an inspection visit to the Tunisian-Libyan border to see local conditions there.
 The Italians, on the other hand, were not happy with this new development and renewed their assaults on Tripolitania.
 Osman Fuad attempted both to counter these assaults militarily and to improve the chances of success by ending hostilities among the local chieftains, with little success.
 At the end of the war, when the Ottoman Empire signed the Armistice of Mudros, the prince was still in Tripolitania.
 He was ordered to surrender to the Italians; however, he preferred to surrender to the French, hoping that the French would directly send him to Istanbul.
 However, when the French troops received the prince at the Tunisian-Libyan border, they delivered him to the Italians, who then held the prince captive on Ischia Island for three months before returning him to Istanbul in September 1919.